JordanGibson/Elevens/README.md

 # Design & Development

-We decided to use GitHub for our project as this was easy to assign ticket to so that we would know what everyone is doing and working on.
+We decided to use GitHub for our project as this was easy to assign tickets so that we would know what everyone is doing and working on.

 We had an agile board would use for project management: